Is It OK If Your Market Research Isn’t Always Revolutionary?

 One of our beverage clients had just acquired a “newer” brand that had only been around for a few years.
 While the brand already showed promise, since it was the “shiny new toy,” there was a strong desire to innovate with this brand – in particular, to extend the flavor/variety profile.

-So, we worked with them to identify their target consumers to interview and designed a discrete choice study to assess consumer interest in various combinations of flavors/varieties.
+So, the quant team at C+R worked with them to identify their target consumers to interview and designed a discrete choice study to assess consumer interest in various combinations of flavors/varieties.
 We analyzed the discrete choice output in a few different ways, including running TURF analyses on the results.
 The results told us that the existing line was very strong and already doing its job and that expanding the line didn’t show obvious signs of incremental success.
 This wasn’t quite the news our client was looking for.

 Of course, our summary of the results went beyond saying “the brand is doing well, and you don’t need to do anymore” – but at the end of the day, the research ended up being more of validation rather than identifying an exciting new opportunity.
 So, was this research not valuable to our clients?
 We think it was valuable!